 My Dust Bath for Chickens is easy to make and you probably already have all of the ingredients.
-Basically, all we need to do to make it, is gather the supplies and mix it all together.
+Basically, all we need to do is to gather the supplies and mix it all together.
 The tricky part is getting them to use it.
 We’ll go over that and a lot more in today’s post.

 The plants didn’t really like this disturbance.
 The chickens ended up digging most of them up and they died.
 There were many dust baths taken and a couple of eggs laid.
 Now my lovely planter sits empty of plants and all but forgotten by the chickens. 🙁